natecostello/van_two_point_oh/van/tactical/Git(Hub) Based Website Setup.md

 Because this plugin performs a shallow clone (hardcoded) no git information on a file basis is preserved.
 If it instead performed a blobless clone, that data would be there to allow use of git information to inform a "last updated" field automatically in posts using something like this: [https://pragmaticpineapple.com/add-updated-at-to-your-gatsby-blog/](https://pragmaticpineapple.com/add-updated-at-to-your-gatsby-blog/).

+## Notes on embedding instagram content
+Upon support of gatsby 4, consider installing https://github.com/MichaelDeBoey/gatsby-remark-embedder.

+For the time being we are only using https://github.com/MichaelDeBoey/gatsby-plugin-instagram-embed.

+To avoid build errors, within the pasted embed code, you need to change `xmlns:xlink` TO `xmlnsXlink`, otherwise you will get [this](https://stackoverflow.com/questions/59820954/syntaxerror-unknown-namespace-tags-are-not-supported-by-default).

+To ensure the embed is proper width, you need to change the blockquote style attribute max-width parameter to 800px: `max-width:800px`

 ## Notes on internal links to other MD(X) Files